Cilla Black: Cilla (BBC TV series)

-Black was offered her own show on the BBC by Bill Cotton, then Assistant Head of Light Entertainment.
+Black was offered her own show on the BBC by Bill Cotton, then assistant head of light entertainment.
 The show would simply be titled Cilla and aired from January 1968 to April 1976.
 Cotton considered Black to take over from Bruce Forsyth as host of The Generation Game in 1978, but after a brief conversation, Cotton learned that Black wanted to maintain her singing career and was not ready to change course so drastically to light entertainment hostess.
 Cotton believed she would have been "perfect" for the show.

 Comedy

 On 15 January 1975 Black performed as the main entertainer of the first of six half-hour situation comedy plays.
 The series, broadcast by ITV, was entitled Cilla's Comedy Six and was written by Ronnie Taylor.
 During May 1975 the Writers' Guild of Great Britain named Black as Britain's Top Female Comedy Star.
 The following year, ATV was commissioned to film six more plays as the initial series had accrued healthy viewing figures and remained constantly among the highest-scoring three shows of the week.
 During August 1976 Black reprised her role as a comedy actress in Cilla's World of Comedy which featured her theme song and new single "Easy in Your Company".

-Between 2013 and 2014 Black was set to co-star in a new BBC sitcom Led Astray, alongside Paul O'Grady—the pilot episode was recorded on 31 October 2013.
-However, the show was shelved when the pair were unable to cope with the long hours of filming.
+In 2013 it was announced that Black was set to co-star in a new BBC sitcom Led Astray, alongside her friend Paul O'Grady — the pilot episode was recorded on 31 October 2013.
+However, the show was shelved because the pair were unable to cope with the long hours of filming.

-LWT
+London Weekend Television

 By the beginning of the 1980s Black was performing mainly in cabaret and concerts; television appearances were rare.
 She sang the Gracie Fields song Walter, Walter (Lead Me to the Altar) on The Green Tie on the Little Yellow Dog, which was recorded in 1982, and broadcast by Channel 4 in 1983.

 According to Christopher Biggins's autobiography she "stormed back into the public consciousness with a barnstorming performance as a guest on Wogan in 1983, proving that we can all have second chances" and after her appearance, people were "desperately trying to find her the right comeback vehicle".
 She presented Cilla Black's Christmas (1983), performing a comedy-duet with Frankie Howerd.

 Black signed a contract with London Weekend Television, becoming the host of two of the most popular and long-running evening entertainment shows of the 1980s and 1990s—Blind Date (1985–2003) and Surprise Surprise (1984–2001).
 She also presented the game show The Moment of Truth (1998–2001).
 All programmes were mainstream ratings winners and consolidated her position as the highest-paid female performer on British television.

-Her TV appearances made her spoken mannerisms ("Lorra lorra laughs", for example) and her habit of referring familiarly to her fellow presenters ("Our Graham") well known.
+Her television appearances made her spoken mannerisms ("Lorra lorra laughs", for example) and her habit of referring familiarly to her fellow presenters ("Our Graham") well known.